HughP/dnj-corpus/README.md

 Correct character is
 Ʋ̈ ʋ̈
-Some browsers or fonts might not render this correctly, but CharisSIL and DoulosSIL (the Unicode compliant versions) do render this correctly.
+Some browsers or fonts might not render this correctly, but CharisSIL and DoulosSIL the Unicode compliant fonts do render this correctly.
 -->